25sp-351/01-rods-JonathanAslam/TEST.md

 - Rod Length: 10
 - Cutting Lengths: (-1, 1), (1, -1), (1, 1)

-## Output:
+## Output: NOTE: this ignores the negatives and does not save them to the array of lengths_value pairs, does not stop taking inputs but continues until user enters 'ctrl + d'
 - For value: (-1, 1):
-    - "Please enter a valid, non-negative length and value"
+    - "Cannot compute a negative, please try again"
 - For value: (1, -1):
-    - "Please enter a valid, non-negative length and value"
+    - "Cannot compute a negative, please try again"
 - For value: (1, 1):
     - Cuts Made: 10 @ 1 = 10.0
     - Remainder: 0
-    - Total Value: 10.0
+    - Value: 10

 # TestCase 4 : cant cut perfectly